-NAMI Ohio works in conjunction with the Criminal Justice Coordinating Center of Excellence (CCoE) in the Department of Psychiatry at the Northeast Ohio Medical University by providing technical assistance in the development and maintenance of CIT programs and criminal justice-mental health collaborations by improving and enhancing CIT resources and information and by providing financial support to consumers, advocates, and family members to participate in CIT training, Sequential Intercept Mapping (SIM), criminal justice-mental health steering committees, or other similar activities that ensure meaningful representation of individuals with lived experience.
+NAMI Ohio works in conjunction with the Criminal Justice Coordinating Center of Excellence (CJ CCoE) in the Department of Psychiatry of Northeast Ohio Medical University (NEOMED).
+This partnership supports providing technical assistance in the development and maintenance of CIT programs and criminal justice-mental health collaborations through improving and enhancing CIT resources and information.
+With funding provided by OhioMHAS through the CJ CCoE, NAMI Ohio provides financial support to Ohio CIT programs through CIT training mini-grants and law enforcement scholarships to attend CIT training.
+Additionally, this funding is used by NAMI Ohio to support and encourage persons with lived experience, peers, advocates, and family members to participate in local CIT training, CIT steering and advisory committees, Sequential Intercept Mapping (SIM) workshops, and similar activities that ensure meaningful representation of individuals with lived experience.

 To learn more about CITs in Ohio, access CIT program resources, locate the current training calendar, and more, please visit the Criminal Justice Coordinating Center of Excellence’s website at neomed.edu/cjccoe/cit/

 Goals of a CIT Program are taken from pages 4-5 of CIT International’s Crisis Intervention Team (CIT) Programs: A Best Practice Guide for Transforming Community Responses to Mental Health Crises.
 For access to this publication visit https://www.citinternational.org/bestpracticeguide/.

 Guidance for CIT Mini-Grants and Law Enforcement Scholarship